simonrich/simonrich.github.io/_pages/research.md

 - Through the Eyes of Others - Social Opinion Monitoring in a televised debate, Working Paper (single authored), presented at AK PolKomm (DVPW, DGPuK & SGKM), February 2019.
 [Link to Preprint](https://osf.io/m8ywv/)
 - Social Media and the Perception of a TV Debate, Working Paper (with Prof. Dr. Thorsten Faas).
-- The Changing Relationship between Emotion and Voting Behavior, Working Paper (with Dr. Tristan Klingelhöfer & Nicole Loew; forthcoming at Journal of West European Politics).
 - How Anti-lockdown Protests Affect Public Opinion, Working Paper (with Dr. Sebastian Hellmeier).